-Also called business property insurance, it protects commercial buildings and moveable property your business owns.
-It’s offered as a part of a BOP.
+Commercial property insurance protects commercial buildings and the moveable property your business owns and keeps onsite.
+It’s offered as part of a BOP.

-Insurance for businesses who can’t get coverage in the admitted market.
-This includes new ventures and businesses with unusually high risk.
+Excess and surplus lines is a market for high-risk professions who can't get general liability coverage in the admitted market.
 It’s also known as E&S insurance.